Transitioning to Medicare With (or Without) Private Health Insurance

 Medicare Part D

-To qualify for this optional plan—which helps cover the cost of both brand-name and generic drugs—you must have Medicare Part A and/or Part B. You can obtain Part D through stand-alone coverage or a Medicare Advantage Plan, but no matter which option you choose, you must go through a private insurance company regulated by Medicare and sign up during a designated enrollment period: such as your Initial Enrollment Period, Annual Enrollment Period (October 15–December 7), or Special Enrollment Period (based on specific life events).
+Medicare Part D, which helps cover the cost of brand-name and generic drugs, requires enrollment in Parts A and/or B. You can obtain Part D via stand-alone coverage or a Medicare Advantage Plan and must go through a private insurance company regulated by Medicare to do so, signing up during a designated enrollment period (e.g., the Initial Enrollment Period, Annual Enrollment Period (October 15–December 7), or Special Enrollment Period based on specific life events).
+While Part D isn’t relevant for those who have credible prescription coverage through a private plan, it’s important to enroll right away should you lose existing coverage to avoid a gap and avoid the penalty imposed when an enrollment delay extends past 63 consecutive days without coverage—often permanent and varies based on duration.

 Medigap policies